franollf/Autumn-Pomodoro/README.md

-# Autumn Pomodoro - A Seasoal Pomodoro Timer
+# Autumn Pomodoro - A Seasonal Pomodoro Timer

 Try it out here!